d-evelopers/HellsAngel/README.md

 git clone https://github.com/d-evelopers/HellsAngel.git
 ```

-And then, when you are in the folder, run the command (With
+And then, when you are in the folder, run the command:
-installed):
 ```sh
 npm install
 ```